How can I support my child?

-Screen readers are a type of software that convert text to speech, and are more suited to the older learner.
+Screen readers are a type of software that converts text to speech and are more suited to the older learner.
 Many are now available as free apps for smartphones and tablets, and have been included on some e-readers as standard.

 Reading pens can be useful as they are easy to carry around, but they tend to be better for small pieces of text, or individual words.

 Listening to audio books can help children keep an interest in stories even when they are reluctant to read.
 They help a child develop key skills such as listening and concentration, and are a good introduction to new words and ways of using language.
 Some audio book apps will highlight the text on screen as it is being read, which can help your child identify words.

 There are several websites that offer free audio books.

 RNIB Bookshare is a free service which offers audio books or books in a screen reader-friendly format to educational institutions.
 Ask your school or college whether they have registered.

 Listening Books also offer low-cost annual membership to access their vast library of audio books.
 Low-income families are also eligible to apply for free membership.

 Callibre Audio brings the joy of audiobooks to anyone struggling to access print, so they can immerse themselves in wonderful stories, memorable biographies or travel the world in their mind.